 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 One way is to contribute as much as you can now to a tax-advantaged health savings account — an account where you can set aside pretax money to pay for qualified medical expenses not covered by insurance.
-If you’re eligible to participate in an HSA, you can contribute for this year right up until the April 15, 2019, deadline for filing and paying your 2018 federal income taxes.
-Putting money into this account over the next few months can count toward your 2018 federal income tax return.
+If you’re eligible to participate in an HSA, you can contribute this year right up until July 15, 2020 — that’s the postponed deadline for filing and paying your 2019 federal income taxes.
+Putting money into this account over the next few months can count toward your 2019 federal income tax return.

 But that’s not the only benefit: An HSA can also lower your healthcare costs.
 Here’s how to use an HSA to save money throughout the year, especially come tax time.